 To support this effort, the Council invites proposals for facilitating learning experiences with Exxon Valdez oil spill region youth.
 Youth in this case can include students from K-12 formal education, homeschool students, informal education programs, and either formal or informal college-level education.
 In the past, the PWSRCAC has also sponsored projects for teachers that benefit area youth.

+Please note that the deadline has passed and we are not accepting proposals at this time.
 Please contact Outreach Coordinator Maia Draper-Reich at education@pwsrcac.org if you would like to be notified when the next proposal period opens.

 Projects should result in better understanding of such topics as: citizens’ oversight, environmental impacts of the operation of the Alyeska Pipeline Service Company oil terminal in Valdez and the oil tankers that call there, oil spill prevention and response planning and operation, and/or other topics related to the Council’s mission.